LexPirolo/Docus-Alex/SFTP DOCU.md

-# Establish SFTP connection with Fury applications
+# How To Establish SFTP connection with Fury applications

 ## Introduction